dadhi/Along/README.md

 - Homoicony or lisp like simplified, but concise and explicit syntax without lispy brackets
 - Get ideas for simplicity from the stack based languages e.g. Forth
 - Low level and direct memory management with the gradual safety improvements
+- Type inference
+- Everything is expression - last result returned
+- No semicolons!
+- Postfix expression to variable binding and function pipelines
 - Generics
 - Type aliases
 - Functional types in std lib